 light green ruler

 Sadly, when Grandpa was eleven, his father died.
 Having a young son and daughter, Great Grandmother remarried, and immediately, everything she owned belonged to her new husband.
 Soon enough, Mr. Seymour decided he would will the farm to his own son, my grandfather’s half brother, Henry.
 Grandpa’s birthright would escape him and his future no longer looked promising.

-For the entire article, contact the author or see Alberta History, Autumn 2003 pp 33-38.
+For the entire article, see Alberta History, Autumn 2003, pp 33-38.
 Permission to copy the article should be obtained through ACCESS..

+light green ruler